Kernel Learning for High-Resolution Time-Frequency Distribution: Numerical Experiments

-Next, we examine the effectiveness of the proposed KL-TFD method compared against WVD, BD, MDD, RGK, and ADTFD on a real-life bat echolocation signal with 400 data points.
-The evaluation results concerning R\'{e}nyi entropy for the real-life bat echolocation signal using different TFD methods are presented in Table \ref{tab2} with SNR levels ranging from 45 dB to 0 dB.
-It indicates that the highest TF resolution is obtained in different noisy environment using our proposed KL-TFD when compared to other methods.
-The visualized TFD results when SNR = 20 dB using the above six kernel methods are shown in Fig. \ref{fig3}.
-It is observed that the signal-dependent methods have better performance than signal-independent WVD and BD, i.e., CTs are greatly removed.
-Obviously, our KL-TFD achieves a large resolution gain compared to others.
-Experimental results show that our proposed KL-TFD method can break the trade-off between high-resolution and cross-term suppression, which is an issue often encountered by traditional TFD methods.
+Although only trained on synthetic data, the proposed KL-TFD method is also validated over real-world data.
+We now examine the effectiveness of the KL-TFD method compared against WVD, BD, MDD, RGK, and ADTFD on a real-world bat echolocation signal with $K=400$ samples \cite{BOASHASH2018120,BOASHASH201848}.
+The visualized TFD results of the noiseless bat echolocation signal are shown in the last row of Fig. \ref{fig2}.
+It is observed that the signal-dependent methods achieve better performance than signal-independent WVD and BD, i.e., CTs are greatly removed.
+Moreover, only ADTFD and KL-TFD are capable of gaining the fourth part of the bat signal, whose energy is too low to recognize in most methods.